Modern Slavery and Trafficking

 Are there any time limits for bringing a claim?

 Strictly speaking, a civil claim for personal injury should be brought within three years of the date of the incident.
 If it occurred when you were a child, you have until your 21st birthday to bring a claim for compensation.
-However, the courts appreciate and recognise in cases involving control, manipulation and abuse, which is often the case for victims of trafficking, can mean that it has not been possible for someone to report what happened to the police or to seek advice about their legal options.
+However, the courts appreciate and recognise in cases involving control, manipulation and abuse, which is often the case for victims of trafficking, that it might not be possible for someone to have reported what happened to the police or to seek advice about their legal options earlier.
 As a result, our clients are often out of time to bring their claim.

 There are many reasons as to why it might not be possible to bring a claim within time, for example, due to mental health conditions or feeling ashamed or embarrassed at what has happened to you.
 This is completely normal and completely understandable, given what you have suffered.